Have a Question?

 - Your award is based on the enrollment status indicated on your Award Letter.
 Make sure this information is correct.
 If your enrollment plans change, it is crucial that you notify Financial Aid in writing immediately.

-- Your award consists whether you will be living in SU housing or commuting based on information provided by the SU Residence Life Office or your FAFSA.
+- Whether you will be living in SU housing or commuting, your award is based on information provided by the SU Residence Life Office or your FAFSA.
 Review the housing status on your Award Letter for accuracy.
 If your housing plans change, you must notify the Financial Aid Office in writing, and if applicable, Residence Life, immediately.
-The email address for the Financial Aid Office is email@example.com.
+The email address for the Financial Aid Office is firstname.lastname@example.org.
 We will promptly recalculate your award.

 - State awards post upon receipt of the funds from the State of Maryland; November for the fall semester, March for the spring semester.